alphagov/govuk-developer-docs/source/manual/pact-testing.html.md

 Since in tests we do not want to spin up both apps to test the interactions, pact provides us with a "broker" which deals with the interactions between the two apps in test.

-For example, the Imminence API has a "pact" or "contract" with GDS API Adapters:
+For example, the Places Manager API has a "pact" or "contract" with GDS API Adapters:

-- the expected interactions are defined in [imminence_api_pact_test.rb in GDS API Adapters](https://github.com/alphagov/gds-api-adapters/blob/main/test/pacts/imminence_api_pact_test.rb)
+- the expected interactions are defined in [places_manager_api_pact_test.rb in GDS API Adapters](https://github.com/alphagov/gds-api-adapters/blob/main/test/pacts/places_manager_api_pact_test.rb)
 - when these tests are run they output a JSON pactfile which is published to [our pact broker](https://github.com/alphagov/govuk-pact-broker) ([live site](https://govuk-pact-broker-6991351eca05.herokuapp.com/))
-- the build of Imminence will setup a [test environment](https://github.com/alphagov/imminence/blob/9a4801da9d58be0af886d9095328894aac56917c/spec/service_consumers/pact_helper.rb) and use this pactfile to test the real API
+- the build of Places Manager will setup a [test environment](https://github.com/alphagov/places-manager/blob/9a4801da9d58be0af886d9095328894aac56917c/spec/service_consumers/pact_helper.rb) and use this pactfile to test the real API

 GDS API Adapters is really a proxy for real "consumer" apps, like Whitehall.
 The gem includes [a set of shared stubs](https://github.com/alphagov/gds-api-adapters/tree/master/lib/gds_api/test_helpers) for use in each app's own tests ([example](https://github.com/alphagov/contacts-admin/blob/e935fa54bf71c0063bb92faeaf8a27d1618e00ee/spec/interactors/admin/clone_contact_spec.rb#L11)).
 Using the stubs ensures each app stays in sync with GDS API Adapters, which can then do contract testing on their behalf.